jquach-law/selenium_test/README.md

 * Python
 * Chrome Driver
 * Pytest
-* Also, using Continous Integration with GitHub Action to autorun pytest on push.
+* Using Continous Integration with GitHub Action to autorun pytest on push

 ## Installation & Run
 ```bash